-Raised in a family of photographers, Helfand began working with analog photography in her father’s darkroom at a young age.
-Photography has remained a central language throughout her life, informed by her academic background in art history and her sensitivity to composition.
-Influenced by artists such as Francesca Woodman and Lee Miller, as well as her grandfather Hugh Steffy, her work balances intimacy with a quiet, contemplative distance.
+Raised in a family of photographers, Helfand began working with analog photography in her father’s darkroom at an early age.
+This foundational experience continues to inform her material sensitivity and approach to image-making.
+Her practice is further shaped by an academic background in art history, which informs her compositional rigor and conceptual framework.
+She cites artists such as Francesca Woodman and Lee Miller as influences, as well as her grandfather, photographer Hugh Steffy.

 Helfand received a BA in French language and literature from California Lutheran University and an MA in Art History from Richmond University in London in 2005.